 Treatments for Conditions of the Eye

 More than 2 million Americans are believed to have some type of glaucoma – and half of them do not know it.
-People in the early stages of the disease rarely notice any symptoms, so it’s vitally important to be tested for glaucoma regularly, beginning at about age 35.
-Ninety percent of glaucoma patients have open-angle glaucoma.
-Although this condition cannot be cured, it can usually be controlled.
-Early treatment may also minimize vision loss.
-To control glaucoma, our doctors may prescribe one of a few different treatments such as medicine or surgery.
-These options include glaucoma drops, laser surgery known as Selective Laser Trabeculoplasty (SLT) to lower the pressure in the eye, an iStent in conjunction with cataract surgery (for more information see our partner glaukos.com.) or an Omni procedure independent of cataract surgery (for more information see our partner omnisurgical.com.)
+People in the early stages of the disease rarely notice any symptoms, so it’s vitally important to be tested for glaucoma regularly.
+Most glaucoma patients have open-angle glaucoma, which begins with progressive loss of peripheral vision followed by central visual field loss.
+Although this condition cannot be cured, it can usually be controlled and early treatment may minimize vision loss.
+To control glaucoma, our doctors may prescribe one of a few different treatments such as surgery or medicine.

 Diabetes (Diabetic Retinopathy)

 Diabetes is a disease that affects blood vessels throughout the body, particularly vessels in the kidneys and eyes.
 Diabetic retinopathy results when the blood vessels in the eyes grow scar tissue and leak fluid or blood, impairing the retina’s ability to detect and transmit images.
 During the early stages of diabetic retinopathy, vision is typically not affected.
 However, when retinopathy becomes advanced, vision tends to become hazy and occasionally results in a complete loss of vision.
 Diabetes can also lead to glaucoma and cataracts.
 In addition, diabetes can trigger retinal detachment, which can result in blindness if left untreated.
 Regular eye exams are crucial in preventing and treating diabetic retinopathy.